8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/interaction-and-animations/content.md

 Our focus up to now was to expose the simplicity of web design and development.
 A bunch of atomic concepts that, when combined, are greater than the sum of their parts.
 Add a bit of plain text written to communicate intent to a computer.
 And voila, you have the Internet.

 Next, we'll discuss getting to a point where people can see this somewhere other than on your computer.
-(No money required.
-Why do so many people think everything on the Internet should be free?
-In part, because most things required to build things for it are free, except the time and dedication of those who build the things—please, support creators.)

 That said, I want to give you more resources on HTML and CSS.
 We'll return to them in future articles (most likely), but these should help you fish for yourself.